2023 Best Value Economics Bachelor's Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at Florida State are $21,683 per year.
 While working on their Bachelor's Degree, economics majors at Florida State accumulate an average of around $19,885 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $130.

-On top of its placing in our value ranking, Florida State also did well on our Best Economics Bachelor’s Degree Schools in the Southeast Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Florida State also claimed a spot on our Best Economics Bachelor’s Degree Schools in the Southeast Region list.
+It’s in the top 15% of all schools in this category.

-The average tuition and fees for an out-of-state undergraduate student at Shepherd University are $18,224 a year.
+Shepherd University undergraduate students pay an average of $18,224 in tuition and fees each year.
 While working on their Bachelor's Degree, economics majors at Shepherd University accumulate an average of around $20,553 in student debt.

 The average tuition and fees for an out-of-state undergraduate student at UNC Charlotte are $20,622 a year.